nkernis/blog.noahkernis.com/content/posts/itp/spring_2020/critical_communications/00_a_communications_protocol/index.md

 *Hypertext Transfer Protocol (HTTP)*

 HTTP was kind of an obvious choice.
 That said, it is how much of content and actual "meat" of the internet is transmitted.
-It sits on top of many protocols and layers in the OSI model, but is fundamental to the actual information we send over the internet.
+It sits on top of many protocols, but is fundamental to the actual information we send over the internet.

 After lots of pacing and ruminating I decided to go with TCP.
 Through my work experience I have had more exposure to the inner workings of HTTP.
 TCP will give me a chance to play around with the implementation of the protocol and to really engage with the history of the modern internet.